 Management assess the appropriateness of the useful lives of property, plant and equipment at the end of each reporting period.
-The useful lives of motor vehicles, furniture and computer equipment are determined based on company replacement policies for the various assets.
+The useful lives of furniture and computer equipment are determined based on company replacement policies for the various assets.
 Individual assets within these classes, which have a significant carrying amount are assessed separately to consider whether replacement will be necessary outside of normal replacement parameters.
-The useful life of manufacturing equipment is assessed annually based on factors including wear and tear, technological obsolescence and usage requirements.